Louis D. Lo Praeste is an author, scholar, theoretician, artist, and essayist known for his critical analysis of politics, economics, and culture.

-Louis was born in Boston, Massachusetts and studies meditation in the Soto Zen Buddhist tradition for nearly thirty years.
+Louis was born in Boston, Massachusetts and studied meditation and calligraphy in the Soto Zen Buddhist tradition for nearly thirty years.
 You can read more of his work on Huffington Post, Elephant Journal, Forbes, Executive Vine, SOFX Journal, Medium and LinkedIn.
-He lives and works in California.